annajt178/covid/_pages/about.md

 # Contribution

-We are currently seeking developers who are willing to give us a hand completing the work listed in the [issues section](https://github.com/Marwan01/covid-helpline/issues) following our [contribution guidelines](https://github.com/Marwan01/covid-helpline/blob/master/.github/CONTRIBUTING.md).
+We are currently seeking to work with other likeminded developers who are willing to give us a hand in completing the work listed in the [issues section](https://github.com/Marwan01/covid-helpline/issues) following our [contribution guidelines](https://github.com/Marwan01/covid-helpline/blob/master/.github/CONTRIBUTING.md).

 # Support